weekendesk/nodegate/assets/documentation/api-reference-modifiers.md

 # [Documentation](README.md) > [API reference](api-reference.md) > Modifiers

-All modifiers can be accessed from the top level function of **nodegate** or by direclty import the modifiers path:
+All modifiers can be accessed from the top level function of **nodegate** or by direclty importing the modifiers path:

 ```js